Clerx

 • common mistakes clients should avoid

-• key documents required for a matter
+• timelines for a matter

 Pillar 5: Client testimonials and stories

-Client testimonials can help demonstrate how a firm has supported people through difficult legal situations.
+Trust plays a central role when someone chooses a lawyer.
+Client testimonials help demonstrate how the firm has supported real people through difficult legal situations.

 • how the lawyer helped navigate a difficult process